davidechicco/pancancer_signature_on_gene_expression_data/README.md

 ## Article
 More information about this study will be available in the following article:

-> Davide Chicco, Abbas Alameer,  Sara Rahmati, and Giuseppe Jurman "Towards a potential pan-cancer prognostic signature for gene expression based on probesets and ensemble machine learning", 2022, under review.
+> Davide Chicco, Abbas Alameer,  Sara Rahmati, and Giuseppe Jurman, "Towards a potential pan-cancer prognostic signature for gene expression based on probesets and ensemble machine learning", 2022, under review.

 ## Contacts
 The software code was developed by [Davide Chicco](https://www.DavideChicco.it).
 Questions should be